MichaelRendall/anderson-news/README.md

 # Anderson News

-Mock front-end project created with React and SCSS
+Mock front-end project created with React and SCSS.
+Single page only

 Please download the code and then run